KristinaBrak/digital-cv/resume.md

 April 2021 - present</br>

 Worked on the Identity project which aggregates multiple applications into one access point.
 Created static and interactive websites for authentication and account/user management.
 Although, my main focus was on the UI, I was eager to work on our backend services as well.
 I got familiar with serverless deployments and AWS tools such as lambda.
-Of course, as a part of a team I participated in Agile Scrum ceremonies to define and reach sprint goals.
+Of course, as a part of a team I participated in Agile Scrum ceremonies to define and reach sprint goals. </br>
-Outside the project I organized and lead coding event and actively participated in the developer community by sharing knowledge and suggesting improvements.
+Outside the project I organized and led coding event and actively participated in the developer community by sharing knowledge and suggesting improvements.

 Tech stack:
 `Typescript`